 - Data Science.

-- · Financial Risk Management, and
+- Financial Risk Management, and

 - Operations Research.

 The tables below show all the compulsory and elective modules per year for the broad BCom (Mathematical Sciences) programme.
 Below these table, you will find a description of each focal area and the recommended modules for each of them.
 For a description of individual module contents, see the chapter "Subjects, Modules and Module Contents" at the end of this book.

-First year (128, 136 or 138 credits)
+First year (at least 128 credits)